 1.1.1.
 This Employee Handbook ("Handbook"] is designed to summarize certain personnel policies and benefits of High Five. (the "Company"] and to acquaint employees with many of the rules concerning employment with the Company.
 This Handbook applies to all employees, and compliance with the Company's policies is a condition of employment.
 This Handbook supersedes all previous employment policies, written and oral, express and implied.
-The Company reserves the right to modify, rescind, delete, or add to the provisions of this Handbook is not a binding contract between the Company and its employees, nor is it intended to alter the at-will employment relationship between the Company and its employees.
+The Company reserves the right to modify, rescind, delete, or add to the provisions of this Handbook from time to time at its sole and absolute discretion.
+This Employee Handbook is not a binding contract between the Company and its employees, nor is it intended to alter the at-will employment relationship between the Company and its employees.
 The Company reserves the right to interpret the policies in this Handbook and to deviate from them when, in its discretion, it determines it is appropriate.